GD-1 and the Milky Way Starless Subhalos: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Measurement of the velocity dispersion of the stars to nearly 3 degrees from the stream centerline has revealed that GD-1 stream velocity distribution has a non-Gaussian velocity distribution.
+Measurement of the velocity dispersion of the stars to nearly 3 degrees from the stream centerline reveals that GD-1 stream velocity distribution has a non-Gaussian velocity distribution.
 The standard deviation of the velocities in this region is 6.0$\pm$ 0.6 \kms\ and the 3$\sigma$ clipped velocity dispersion is 5.1 $\pm$ 0.5 \kms\ (the same as the $\left| \Delta v \right| < 20$ \kms\ sample) after removing the RMS velocity errors in quadrature.
-These velocity widths cannot be produced for a tidal stream from a globular cluster orbiting in a smooth, static, Milky Way potential for 5 Gyr or less.
+These velocity widths cannot be produced for a tidal stream from a globular cluster orbiting in a smooth Milky Way potential.

 The n-body simulations of GD-1 presented here use an evolving primary halo potential and an evolving subhalo population.
 The primary Milky Way halo grows in mass with time in accord with a cosmological simulation approximately matched to the Milky Way, but the model potential has a fixed triaxial shape, as is likely appropriate for an inner halo orbit.
 A population of subhalos is drawn from the same cosmological simulation and their orbits calculated in the primary potential.
 The subhalo masses are reduced with time to account for their evolution.
 The model potential allows individual streams, such as GD-1, to be evolved to their current locations in an evolving, cosmologically motivated potential.
 That is, it is designed to approximate the overall galactic scale, 30 kpc, potential and the small scale, 1 kpc, subhalos, but it does not account for the fraying of the ends of the stream caused by galactic scale merger activity that occurs in fully cosmological stream simulations.